adriandotdev/Kayamanan-A-Hunt-for-Philippine-Treasures-THESIS-/README.md

 # What We Learned?

 - Research is one of the crucial part in student's academic years, and having a committed group members can easily achieve group's end goals.
 During our development phase, we realized that having a background in Object-Oriented Programming is really beneficial to develop a game.
 - We learned how to utilize Design Patterns such as Observer, and Singleton pattern.
-We also learned how to utilize Saving System using JSON, that can be parsed back into actual object instance or vice-versa.
+- We also learned how to utilize Saving System using JSON, that can be parsed into actual object instance or vice-versa.
-- Our group also gain knowledge how to use different software for creating assets such as Aseprite and Adobe Illustrator.
+- Our group also acquired knowledge how to use different software for creating assets such as Aseprite and Adobe Illustrator.
-- Our group acquire a knowledge in using simulator to easily test the game in different screen sizes.
+- Our group acquired a knowledge in using simulator to easily test the game in different screen sizes.
 - We learned how to utilize Ink Library to easily create dialogues, branching options, story lines, and even quests information to our game.
 - We learned how to efficiently test our game using Unity's built-in profiler, and testing per module so that we know that each functions are working properly.
 - Our group learned how to extensively use the Object-Oriented Paradigm to implement Quest System, Day/Night Cycle, Saving Systems, Dialogue System, Profile Creation, and NPCs.
-- Our group acquired a knowledge on how to animate an UI in an efficient manner using LeanTween animation library.
+- Our group acquired a knowledge on how to animate a UI in an efficient manner using LeanTween animation library.
-- Our group also learned how to utilize NavMesh for the path of our NPCs to also have a feel of movements in our game.
+- Our group also learned how to utilize NavMesh for the path of our NPCs to also have a feel of movements in the game.